The Keys That Unlock Addiction

 An inpatient setting eliminates access to alcohol and drugs.
 Consequently, you’re protected from relapse.

-You’ll receive round-the-clock care, helping you through withdrawal.
+You’ll receive care, helping you through withdrawal.
 Being surrounded by others struggling with the same issues reduces the sense of isolation.
 Receiving peer support helps you combat periods of weakness.

 The structured program minimizes distraction, enabling you to focus on your recovery.
 You enjoy a sense of stability through a regular schedule of counseling, meetings, recreation, and other interventions.
 Engaging in productive activity builds self-esteem and confidence.